emmahyde/lucretia-bott/README.md

 1. Click "New Application" and give your test bot a name.
 You will be taken to the General Information panel for that Application.

+1. Go to "Bot" in the sidebar.
+Click "Add A Bot", and approve the application as a bot.

-1. Click OAuth2 in the sidebar.
+1. Go to "OAuth2" in the sidebar.
 Under OAuth2 URL Generator > Scopes, click "bot" in the middle column.

 1. Give Lucretia the Permissions in the Bot Permissions panel she needs to function.
 For a test server and a test account, it's ok to give her administrator access, but for the record, here are the permissions used by Lucretia in "production":